ta-ni-chkr/Netflix-Churn-Analysis/README.md

-### 6. Which device-subscription combinations dominate churned user behaviour?
+### 6. How do satisfaction, engagement, and support interactions vary between churned and retained users across subscription plans?

 Churned users report over 55% lower satisfaction than retained ones (3.5 vs 7.9), with Premium users showing the lowest score (3.48) despite paying the most—signaling unmet expectations and price sensitivity as major churn drivers.